akkhayar/docs.akkhayar.com/docs/guidelines/contributing.md

 > — [trunkbaseddevelopment.com](<https://trunkbaseddevelopment.com/short-lived-feature-branches/#:~:text=One%20key%20rule%20is%20the%20length%20of%20life%20of%20the%20branch%20before%20it%20gets%20merged%20and%20deleted.%20Simply%20put%2C%20the%20branch%20should%20only%20last%20a%20couple%20of%20days.%20Any%20longer%20than%20two%20days%2C%20and%20there%20is%20a%20risk%20of%20the%20branch%20becoming%20a%20long%2Dlived%20feature%20branch%20(the%20antithesis%20of%20trunk%2Dbased%20development).>)

 A short-lived feature branch must have a short life and it is destined to come back as pull requests into the main/trunk, merged and deleted after a few days. **You are expected to send a pull request within seven days after that**, so we can still delegate the issue to someone else if you are unavailable.

+## Discussions

+Discussions related to a project is held in the `#| discussion` channel of the project's category.
+The project repository's discussion space is used as a bulletin board for laying out the project's roadmap, discussing new features, and other project-related topics.
+It is also used as a place to ask questions and get help from other contributors.

 ## Reviews